 Tenant means a person who lives in your property on rent.

-First of all, you should go to your tenants and discuss the selling of your property may be your tenant is interested to purchase your house due to having love or affection for your house.
+First of all, you should go to your tenants and discuss the selling of your property may be your tenant is interested in purchasing your house due to having love or affection for your house.
 The tenants who live for a long time in a house and have a stable income can purchase your house.

-If your tenants are not willing to purchase your house and don’t have money to purchase it, then you sell it to someone else.
+If your tenants are unwilling to purchase your house and don’t have money to purchase it, you sell it to someone else.

 A person is ready to invest his money to increase his profit.
-This is the right person to whom you should sell your rental property.
+It is the right person to whom you should sell your rental property.

 To Wrap Up

-The landlord should communicate with his tenants before selling to save him from plan ties.
+Before selling, the landlord should communicate with his tenants to save him from plan ties.

 The landlord should understand the laws of states.
 Send a proper written notification to tenants for vacant his house.
 Then he should determine the value of his property, and in the end, find an ideal buyer to sell his property.